OCR-D/spec/page.md

 1. **Question:** What If information in `<TextStyle>` is provided and clashes with information in custom?
    - **Answer:** The font information from Element `<TextStyle>` should be used primarily.
-2. Question: Won't data consumers be required to parse custom anyway, if it can be redundant?
+2. **Question:** Won't data consumers be required to parse custom anyway, if it can be redundant?
-   - **Answer:** Only in the case of the following custom attribute values is the custom information to be extracted or stored as a value in this attribute.
-      - antiqua,
-      - fracturswitch and
-      - double-underlined.
+   - **Answer:** No, because all relevant information are present in TextStyle and this information must be extracted with priority, it is not necessary to parse the custom attribute.
-3. Question: Can TextStyle be used whereever we need it or do we need to change PAGE XML?
+3. **Question:** Can TextStyle be used whereever we need it or do we need to change PAGE XML?
    - **Answer:** Yes, the `<TextStyle>` element is available for all necessary and important elements:
       -  `<TextRegion>`,
       -  `<TextLine>`,